 There are various ways to withdraw cash with a credit card cash advance:

-Typically, the interest rates for such withdrawals are higher than standard purchases.
-Additionally, you’ll pay more if you fail to deliver on time since the facility doesn’t have a grace period.
+Additionally, you’ll pay more to the credit card company if you fail to deliver on time since the facility has no grace period.

 There are also charges that the lender can peg on the amount.
 However, some lenders may charge a flat rate for all fees.
 You’ll most likely pay a usage fee if you withdraw from an ATM.
 Likewise, check clearance attracts a certain fee.
 Alongside interest charges, a cash advance carries a different type of balance for credit purchases.
 However, your outstanding monthly balance will be a sum of the credit purchases and cash advances.

-Your lender often allows you to pay a minimum amount every month, which is essential for keeping a positive credit score.
+Your lender often allows you to pay a minimum monthly amount, essential for keeping a positive credit score.
 The outstanding amount accrues interest and increases your total payable amount or debt.

 Despite the numerous advantages of these two credit facilities, there are some potential risks to borrowers.
 First, the interest rates are higher than usual loans, which subsequently increases the cost of borrowing.
 Secondly, the repayment period is too short, creating a budget hole in your finances.
 When this happens, you’re likely to enter into a debt trap by borrowing every month.